aaronshirk/python-datascience-cheatsheets/pandas/cheatsheet.md

 `df3 = df1.merge(df2, on='column1', how='left')`

-- Note: the number or rows returned in a left join, one-to-one is always the same number of rows in the left table
+- Note: the number of rows returned in a left join, one-to-one is always the same number of rows in the left table

 ## Other joins